Prepping guide

 - Financial — Taleb’s barbell strategy: hyper-safe assets on one end, asymmetric upside bets on the other, nothing in the boring middle that can wipe you out.

 - Strategic — antifragility.
 Build systems that gain from disorder rather than just survive it.
-More on this.

 The everyday baseline